Revelation 2:18-20

 Act 19:27 So that not only this our craft is in danger to be set at nought; but also that the temple of the great goddess Diana should be despised, and her magnificence should be destroyed, whom all Asia and the world worshippeth.

-Asia is, by the holy spirit, connected with “the world” as a whole.
-But that is just the beginning.
+Asia is, by the holy spirit, connected with “the world” as a whole, but that is just the beginning.
 Here is the spiritual significance of Asia within God’s word within us:

 Act 21:27 And when the seven days were almost ended, the Jews which were of Asia, when they saw him in the temple, stirred up all the people, and laid hands on him,